fuxic/docs/content/getting-started/working_with_tokens.md

 Whenever you login to npm, a security token is generated.
 Tokens authenticate your account, and give you rights to publish and access your modules.

-Because a token is simply a hexadecimal string, you can use the token in tools, such as continuous integration testing environments, so that the tool can  For example, Travis-CI provides an environment variable that you can assign to a token value.
+Because a token is simply a hexadecimal string, you can use the token in other tools, such as continuous integration testing environments, so that the tool can run with the access it needs to complete tasks.
+For example, Travis-CI provides an environment variable that you can assign to a token value.
 This gives Travis-CI the ability to run npm as your npm user, including the ability to install private packages to which you have access.

 Read this chapter to learn how to manage security tokens.

 **Note**: *There are additional steps required if you wish to use tokens for testing and other special purposes.
-These steps are out of the scope of this chapter.*
+These steps are not in the scope of this chapter.*

 Token commands empower you to:

-* View tokens for easier tracking and management
+* View tokens for easier tracking and management.
-* Create new tokens, specifying read-only or full-permission
+* Create new tokens, specifying read-only or full-permission.
-* Delete/revoke tokens
+* Delete/revoke tokens.
-* Limit access according to IP address ranges (CIDR)
+* Limit access according to IP address ranges (CIDR).

 ## How to View the Tokens On Your Account: